seng438-winter-2024/seng438-a4-stevanbeljic/seng438-a4-group8.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 # Explain your SELENUIM test case design process
+Our test case design process started similar to test case design from previous labs: we started with familiarization with the SUT (in this case, samsung.com/ca).
+Before we can even begin to test the Samsung GUI, we needed to first familiarize ourselves with the workings of the website and what a typial task flow would look like.
+Afterwards, we began to list out potential task flows and separating those into smaller, testable units.
+After that planning phase, we began actual development of the test cases, making sure we covered every major aspect touched upon in our initial planning.
+Finally, we reviewed the replays of our recordings to ensure the correct data was being input and captured.
 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data